habib1710001/HW_SW-Co-design-for-Augmented-Reality-Plugin-Board/README.md

-# Embedded Design Project: Augmented Reality Glass Plugin Board
+# HW/SW Co-design for Augmented Reality Plugin Board

 ## Project Overview
 The AR Glass Plugin Board is an proof-of-concept protype device designed to tranform any traditional glass to a AR based smart glass.